brugr9/UEPluginVolumeCreator/README.md

 Unreal&reg; Engine plugin "Volume Creator" enables real-time multiplanar and direct volume rendering from the Blueprint visual scripting system.
 The plugin acts as a framework which allows game developers to create VR/AR serious games, e.g., for teaching and training in medical education.

 The delivered assets provide importing DICOM&reg; or MetaImage&trade; based medical imaging data, applying values of interest aka DICOM Window and multiplanar or volume rendering colored from transfer functions based on look-up tables or color gradients.
-A rendered volume may be cropped with a clipping plane and/or a clipping cube.
+A rendered volume may be cropped with a region of interest and/or a clipping plane.
 The volume can also be illuminated using Color Rendering Index CRI-R9 compliant operating room light sources.

 <!-- UE Marketplace : End 1/2 -->